Nextdoor/bender/sample_configs/syslog-json/kinesis/firehose-s3/README.md

 ### Description

-Reads syslog-ng json data from a kinesis stream, performs data transformation, and writes to a firehose stream connected to an AWS hosted Elasticsearch cluster.
+Reads syslog-ng json data from a kinesis stream, performs data transformation, and writes to a firehose stream connected to an Amazon Elasitcsearch Service cluster.
 Your data pipeline will look like:

-syslog messages -> syslog-ng -> local file (json) -> kinesis agent -> kinesis -> Lambda -> Firehose -> S3
+syslog messages -> syslog-ng -> local file (json) -> kinesis agent -> kinesis
+-> Lambda -> Firehose -> S3

 Here is an example of the syslog-ng configuration to write to json: